Social determinants of health: what they are and why they remain in the background

 However, research carried out in the United Kingdom at the end of the 20th century, such as the Black report of 1980, the Whitehall study of 1987 or the Acheson report of 1998 demolished this idea.
 Moreover, they demonstrated the tremendous influence of social and economic circumstances on people's health.

-Michael Marmot, moreover, a few years later, would manage to take scientific evidence out of academic circles and influence public policy by introducing a new term: social determinants of health.
-Moreover, he led new reports that showed clear evidence of some of them such as socioeconomic status, psychosocial circumstances that cause stress, educational opportunities and development in the first years of life, poverty and social exclusion, working conditions, unemployment, support networks, support networks and support networks, support networks and social cohesion, addictions, diet, and means of transportation (which largely determine exercise, social interactions and pollution).
+Michael Marmot, moreover, a few years later, managed to take scientific evidence out of academic circles and influence public policy by introducing a new term: social determinants of health.
+He also led new reports that showed clear evidence of some of them, such as socioeconomic status, psychosocial circumstances that cause stress, educational opportunities and development in the early years of life, poverty and social exclusion, working conditions, unemployment, support networks and social cohesion, addictions, diet, and means of transportation (which largely determine exercise, social interactions and pollution).

 Health over economic growth